 Now, let's look at some of the most common types.

-Granular-Activated Carbon (sometimes abbreviated “GAC” and which is the most common):
+Granular-Activated Carbon is sometimes abbreviated "GAC," and is the most common

 Now, not all carbon filters are alike, and some may remove more than others.
 Keep in mind that carbon filters won't be effective for removing fluoride, radionuclides, microbes, or sodium.
 It would take a special type of activated carbon filter to remove lead and other heavy metals, so if this is an issue for you, be sure to purchase a filter for which this is indicated.